 The position under the General Data Protection Regulation “GDPR” relating to international transfers of personal data is similar to the existing regime under the Data Protection Directive (the “Directive”).
 However, there are a number of important differences that are likely to have key practical implications.

 As you can see, this is obviously not as exhaustive as you might imagine.
-We have not been thrifty on the information and as a matter of fact, the EU issued the full blown works here:
+We have been very thrifty on the information because the EU issued the full blown works here:

 Directive (EU) 2016/680 on the protection of natural persons regarding processing of personal data connected with criminal offences or the execution of criminal penalties, and on the free movement of such data

 What do Certified Internet Solutions Group do in all this?